-The Center relies heavily on contracts with local, city, and exempted school districts within Columbiana and Mahoning Counties, as well as State foundation revenue, and grants.
-The request for services from local, city, and exempted school districts, along with the Center's cash balance, provided the Center with the necessary funds to meet its operating expenses in fiscal year 2011.
+The Center relies heavily upon contracts with the Board of Developmental Disabilities; local, city, and exempted school districts within Columbiana and Mahoning Counties; and State foundation revenue and grants.
+The request for services from local, city, and exempted school districts, along with the Center's cash balance, provided the Center with the necessary funds to meet its operating expenses in fiscal year 2013.
 However, the future financial stability of the Center is not without concerns.

 Currently, the legislation regarding Ohio's Regional Education Delivery System and the implementation of that by the Ohio Department of Education is an ongoing process.
-This system will directly impact the Education Service Centers in Ohio and the method used to fund them.
+This system will directly impact the Educational Service Centers in Ohio and the method used to fund them.
 What effect this legislation will have on future State funding and on the Center's financial operations is uncertain at this time.